Skip to main content

 How Would a Hormonally Aware Program Function?

 A wellness program that is “reasonably designed” from a hormonal and metabolic perspective would function as a multi-layered system of education, assessment, and personalized guidance.
 Its architecture would be built on the understanding that men and women experience distinct hormonal arcs throughout their lives and that these changes have profound effects on their health and well-being.
-The initial stage would involve a more nuanced than is typically used.
+The initial stage would involve a more nuanced health risk assessment than is typically used.

 Instead of just asking about diet and exercise, this assessment would include validated symptom questionnaires designed to screen for potential hormonal imbalances.
 For women, this could include questions about menstrual cycle regularity, hot flashes, sleep disturbances, and mood changes, which could indicate perimenopausal or menopausal transitions.